 Gulf Pilots Told Not To Engage Iraq

-Just days after the incursions, Iraqi President Saddam Hussein touched off an international crisis by threatening to shoot down U.S. spy planes.
+Three weeks after that spate of incursions, Iraqi President Saddam Hussein touched off an international crisis by threatening to shoot down U.S. spy planes.

 ``Yes, we did back away,'' said Air Force Maj.
 Gen. Roger Radcliff, who commanded the operation at the time. ``After a period of days, we adjusted that stance.
 But we never gave up the no-fly zone.''